Camden Town Murder – Solved!

 On the night of Wednesday, 11 September he was in the Rising Sun with a friend named Frank Clarke expecting to meet Emily again.
 She was in the Eagle, again with Robert Wood.
 It was the last time Emily was seen alive.

 Mrs Shaw knocked and couldn’t raise Emily.
-Mrs Stocks allowed her to sit in the passage to await Bert.
+The landlady Mrs Stocks allowed her to sit in the passage to await Bert.
 When he arrived home he had to borrow a key from Mrs Stocks.

 The three of them discovered Emily’s bloodstained body.

-The rooms had been ransacked, her postcard collection had been wrecked – possibly because they may have contained incriminating evidence.
-They certainly did not hold the postcard sent by Wood on Monday morning.
-Two of Bert’s razors were quite visible by the wash bowl.
-Someone had also cleaned their hands of blood in the wash basin.
+The rooms had been ransacked, her postcard collection had been wrecked and someone had also cleaned their hands of blood in the wash basin.

 The police soon pieced together Emily’s life without Bert.
 The postcard was found by Bert when he moved rooms and was clearing out their belongings.
 It was published in the News of the World and other newspapers.
 Robert Wood was identified as its author and charged with murder.